-Activity Outputs Key Business Processes Charging mechanism AICIS maintains the Australian Inventory of Industrial Chemicals (Inventory) database of chemicals available for industrial use in Australia, containing chemical identity details, regulatory obligations or conditions Listing on Inventory before 5 Years from certificate issue date Obtaining general requirements for applications review and verify information provide written notice to confidence holders and/or other certificate holders list chemical Fee for service relating to the importation and manufacture of industrial chemicals.
+Activity Outputs Key Business Processes Charging mechanism AICIS maintains the Australian Inventory of Industrial Chemicals (Inventory) database of chemicals available for industrial use in Australia, containing chemical identity details, regulatory obligations or conditions Listing on Inventory before 5 years from certificate issue date obtaining general requirements for applications reviewing and verifying information providing written notice to confidence holders and/or other certificate holders listing chemical Fee for service relating to the importation and manufacture of industrial chemicals.
 Listing on Inventory at 5 years from the certificate issue date List chemical Levy Chemicals listed on the Inventory are authorised for introduction, so long as those introductions meet the relevant associated regulatory obligations.
-Variation of Inventory listing Consider application by: obtaining general requirements for application assessing risks to human health and environment consult and consider advice from prescribed bodies Decision on application: vary or not vary the term of the Inventory listing and provide written notice Vary the term of the Inventory listing Fee for service Continued protection of confidential information (CBI) Provide written notice of CBI review: provide written notice to each confidence holder Consider application by: requests for further information assess prejudice of commercial vs public interest (statutory test) consult and consider advice from prescribed bodies Decision on application: approve or not approve application provide written notice of decision to applicant Fee for service
+Variation of Inventory listing Obtaining general requirements for application assessing risks to human health and environment consulting and considering advice from prescribed bodies Decision on application: vary or not vary the term of the Inventory listing and provide written notice Fee for service The terms of an Inventory listing can be varied or a listing be removed following the evaluation process outlined in Table 2.
+Levy Continued protection of confidential information Provide written notice of review of protection: • provide written notice to each confidence holder Consider application by: • requesting further information • assessing prejudice of commercial vs public interest (statutory test) • consulting and considering advice from prescribed bodies Decision on application: Fee for service approve or not approve application provide written notice of decision to applicant

 Activity Outputs Key Business Processes Charging mechanism Confidential Inventory searches Complete confidential search of the Inventory and response to requestor.
-Levy Applying to be a confidence holder in relation to confidential listings (transitional chemicals) Consider application by: obtaining general requirements for application review and verify information assessing prejudice of commercial interest Decision on application: approve or not approve application provide written notice of decision to applicant Fee for service
+Levy Applying to be a confidence holder in relation to confidential listings (transitional chemicals) obtaining general requirements for application reviewing and verifying information assessing prejudice of commercial interest Decision on application: approve or not approve application Fee for service provide written notice of decision to applicant